giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/offer-cleaning.md

 ### Inputs

-* `leaf`: at the bottom of the tick tree, leaves contain information about 4 bins: their first and last offer.
+* `olkey` struct containing:
+  * `outbound_tkn` is the address of the outbound token (that the taker will buy).
+  * `inbound_tkn` is the address of the inbound token (that the taker will spend).
+  * `tickSpacing` is the number of ticks that should be jumped between available price points.
+* `targets` is a `CleanTarget[]` with each `CleanTarget` identifying an offer to clean and the execution parameters that will make it fail.
+* `taker` is the address of the taker placing the order

 [CAUTION TO BE EDITED?]
 :::caution **Protection against malicious offer updates**

-Offers can be updated, so if `targets` was just an array of `offerId`s, there would be no way to protect against a malicious offer update mined right before a snipe.
+Offers can be updated, so if `targets` was just an array of `offerId`s, there would be no way to protect against a malicious offer update mined right before a `clean`.
 The offer could suddenly have a worse price, or require a lot more gas.

 If you only want to take offers without any checks on the offer contents, you can simply: